sergriabkin/emergency-dashboard/README.md

 ### Optional Tasks
 - [x] **Real-Time Dashboard**:
    - WebSocket Integration: *Done*.
-   - UI Implementation: *Done*.
-A simple UI using Thymeleaf to visualize real-time updates is implemented.
+   - UI Implementation: A simple UI using Thymeleaf to visualize real-time updates is implemented.

 ### Dockerization
 - [x] **Docker Setup**: The application and Elasticsearch have been dockerized, enhancing portability and ease of deployment.
 Instructions for using Docker Compose are provided to run the application alongside Elasticsearch with minimal setup.